 As the political situation darkens, Tom Morton-Smith's new play takes us into the heart of the Manhattan Project and explores the tension between the scientific advances that will shape our understanding of the fabric of the universe, and the justification of their use during wartime, revealing the personal cost of making history.

 First performed at the Swan Theatre, Stratford-upon-Avon, 15th January to March 7th 2015, before transferring to the Vaudeville Theatre, London, March 27th to May 23rd 2015.
 Royal Shakespeare Company, dir: Angus Jackson.

-UPCOMING: American Premiere, Los Angeles, October 2018.
+American Premiere: Los Angeles, October 6th to December 30th 2018.
 Rogue Machine Theatre, dir: John Perrin Flynn.